 Use more data to consider not only the physical properties of the house but also data about the surrounding area

-Use other methods can be used to calculate the coefficients like gradient descent.
+Use other methods to calculate the coefficients like gradient descent.

 Using other regression techniques e.g. ridge regression, LASSO regression and compare results